Florida Doctors Blast Governor Ron DeSantis Over COVID-19

 TALLAHASSEE (CBSMiami/NSF) — Florida Gov. Ron DeSantis has drawn national attention for bucking federal health-care officials over the handling of the coronavirus pandemic, but a group of Florida physicians said Thursday the governor’s push to reopen the state and block precautions are a main reason for a sharp increase in the number of residents suffering from COVID-19.

-Bernard Ashby, a Miami cardiologist and leader of the Florida chapter of the Committee to Protect Health Care, said DeSantis should spend more time talking to people about the efficacy of COVID-19 vaccines and less time attacking federal infectious-disease expert Anthony Fauci in hopes of scoring political points.READ MORE: Wildlife Commissioners Eye Record Manatee Deaths
+Bernard Ashby, a Miami cardiologist and leader of the Florida chapter of the Committee to Protect Health Care, said DeSantis should spend more time talking to people about the efficacy of COVID-19 vaccines and less time attacking federal infectious-disease expert Anthony Fauci in hopes of scoring political points.READ MORE: Walt Disney To Move Thousands Of Jobs From California To Florida

 “While hospitals in our state were filling up, DeSantis was shouting about ‘Freedom over Faucism,’” said Ashby, who leads the group of 405 Florida physicians.
 “If DeSantis were as concerned about stopping COVID-19 spread as he was about coming up with these clever jabs about Dr. Fauci, we might not be in this position.”